aplater/jira-sprint-reporting/README.md

 Sprint 3 | 102 | 1.0.0

 In this example, you'll reference the second and/or third columns for the queries you'll be passing.
+In another column/cell, enter in a formula to submit a query or issue key to the specific .gs file you're using.
+Detailed examples are below.

 ## Update basic parameters